humanmade/bulk-lighthouse/README.md

 * Param 1.
 Path to config file. (see below for more info)
 * Param 2. (optional) Group of URLs to run tests against as specified in config under `urls`.

-It is recommended that you add a commend to execute this to the `scripts` object in your project package.json for ease of use.
+It is recommended that you add a command to execute this to the `scripts` object in your project package.json for ease of use.
 To run as a one-off, use `npm run env -- bulk-lighthouse .config/lighthouse.json`.

 ## Configuration.